 Do Banner Ads Actually Work?

-I have been analyzing marketing performance data for 10+ years.
+I have been analyzing MedTech marketing performance data for 10+ years.
+Moreover, I managed paid media - from buying banner ads from different vendors to handling creative direction and copywriting, to running experiments with creatives to see what drives results.
 I want to help you shift your perspective on banner ads.
 There is a right way and a wrong way to think about them, and the difference usually comes down to your data.

-1. First the basics: What are banners ads and what types of banners ads exist in advertising?
+What are banner ads and what types of banners exist in advertising?

 Skyscraper — usually a tall and narrow vertical rectangle (thus the name) displayed on the left or on the right side of a webpage.